Renewable Energy & Fuels

 Iowa company, POET, was selected as the recipient of an $80 million federal grant for its Project LIGERTY, which is poised to be the first commercially viable cellulosic energy plant in the world and is expected to produce 125 million gallons of ethanol of which approximately 25 percent will be derived from cellulose.
 Iowa is the ideal location to pave the way into commercial cellulosic ethanol with convenient access to primary rail lines and abundant water resources.

-Iowa ranks third in biodiesel production nationwide.
+Iowa ranks second in biodiesel production nationwide.
 Biodiesel is a clean burning alternative fuel, produced from domestic, renewable resources.
 Biodiesel contains no petroleum, but it can be blended at any level with petroleum diesel to create a biodiesel blend.
 It can be used in compression-ignition (diesel) engines with little or no modifications.

 - Biodiesel is biodegradable, nontoxic, and essentially free of sulfur and aromatics.

 - Biodiesel production increased from 25,000 gallons in 2005 to 184 million gallons in 2012.